Logiqx/wsw-results/docs/tech/diagnostics.md

 - WARNING: Unrecognised nationality for NAME - NATIONALITY
   - This may be important if the presence of a national flag is desirable on the results pages.

-Note: It may be desirable for the appropriate details to be corrected in the entrants list, allowing for a re-run of the reports.
+Note: It may be desirable for the appropriate details to be corrected in the entrants list, followed by a re-run of the reports.